TechGrounds-Cloud8/cloud8-sasudi90/retro_scrum/retro.md

  - To check on each other as a team for at least 2 times a morning
    - 10.15 first meeting to check if everyone is on the same page and understanding
    - 11.45 second meeting before lunch break
-     - second part of the day also had 2 meetings
+     - second part of the day also had 2 meetingsS
 - Intervention was possible if someone was stuck on a key term or whatsoever.
 - Clear goals
 - Clear communication